Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

   --output table
 ```

 Use the command below to give the managed identity the AcrPull role on the resource group level.
-This allows it to pull images from our container registry, which we previously deployed within the same resource group as the AKS cluster.
-Make sure you adjust the principal ID before executing the command.
+This allows it to pull images from the container registry, which we previously deployed within the same resource group as the AKS cluster.
+Ensure you've adjusted the principal id before executing the command.

 ```
 az role assignment create \